gabrieltome/nodejs/README.md

 # Node.js
 Studies on Node.js

-This repository it's help my studies on Node.js.
+This repository is to help my studies on NodeJS.

+Resources